Mission & History

 Funding of scholarships and support for school art programs became an important part of the organization’s focus, as well as talks, classes, demonstrations, and exhibitions—all of which continue today.

-In 2018, in celebration of the 70th anniversary of BAC, the organization took a bold step to better serve its community.
+In 2018, in celebration of the 70th anniversary of BAC, the organization took a step to better serve its community.
 It gave itself a makeover.
-Remaining in the same location on Winslow Way, the gallery space was upgraded and transformed into a more engaging retail experience.
-Walls were torn down and offices were moved off-site, making more space for art display, art education, and community engagement.
+Remaining in the same location on Winslow Way, the gallery was upgraded and transformed into a more inviting space.
+Walls were torn down and offices were moved off-site, making more room for art, art education, and community engagement.